observation/react-native-components/README.md

 # react-native-components
 React Native component library for components used by React Native applications of Observation.org.
-There are 2 kindse of components:
+There are 2 kinds of components:
 UI components:
 - `Accordion`
 - `BackButton`